 Home to rare species of animals and birds, a place that has a perfect alliance with the landscape - this is what explains exactly what Coringa Wildlife Sanctuary actually is.
 It is located in the East Godavari District in Kakinada, Andhra Pradesh.
 The sanctuary is also an estuary that comprises lush green landscapes and huge mangrove trees to look around.
 The wildlife sanctuary got its name from a village known as Coringa and is home to unique and endangered species of birds and animals.

 Coringa Wildlife Sanctuary is a paradise for nature and wildlife lovers.
 The rich biodiversity of this place got the status of a sanctuary in the year 1978.
 Coringa Sanctuary is spread in an area of 235.7 km.
-The local guides and the people claim that the sanctuary has more than 35 species of mangrove plants that belong to plant familia.
+The local guides and the people claim that the sanctuary has more than 35 species of mangrove plants that belong to the plant family.

-Tourists can enjoy a lot of therapeutic and adventurous activities such as fishing in the serene water of Godavari river or opting for boating, jet skiing, speed boating and more.
+Tourists can enjoy a lot of therapeutic and adventurous activities such as fishing in the serene water of the Godavari river or opting for boating, jet skiing, speed boating, and more.
 Apart from these activities if you are interested in bird watching and animal watching then you will definitely encounter some rare species of birds and animals.
 If you get lucky you might also spot the endangered white-backed vulture and Oriental white ibis.

-3. Jeep Ride.
 Tourists can enjoy Jeep rides across the sanctuary while enjoying a magnificent view.
 The jeep ride will take you closer to this beautiful place with rich biodiversity where one would be able to explore and experience life in the wild.

-4. Boat Ride.
 Get on a boat for a thorough ride and explore India’s second-largest Mangrove forest in the Coringa Wildlife Sanctuary.
 One may capture the enthralling scenic beauty of the place and can freeze that in one’s camera forever.

-By Road.
-Travelling by road is a tiring task but not for the driving enthusiasts and if you wish to travel to the sanctuary by your own vehicle then here is a quick piece of information that will help you plan the itinerary from nearby cities.
+Traveling by road is a tiring task but not for the driving enthusiasts and if you wish to travel to the sanctuary by your own vehicle then here is a quick piece of information that will help you plan the itinerary from nearby cities.

-By Rail.
 Kakinada railway station is the nearest railway station to reach Coringa Wildlife sanctuary.
 The railway station is just 15km away from the sanctuary and one may take a taxi to cover this distance.
 Goutami Express, Cocanada Express, and Circar Express are the popular trains in which one may make the reservation.
 Listed below are some other trains that you may consider if arriving from the metro or the nearby cities.

-By Air.
 Rajahmundry Airport is the nearest airport to the sanctuary.
 From the airport, one has to travel a distance of 70km to reach the sanctuary which one may cover by a public bus or taxi.
 Rajahmundry airport receives connecting flights from Visakhapatnam airport.
 IndiGo airlines run direct flights from Bengaluru, Visakhapatnam, and Chennai to Rajahmundry Airport.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.